 - A disclosure required by a subpoena or other court order from a local, state, or federal agency or court.

 - In consideration of the offer and provision of counseling from Redemption Chapel, you agree to release, waive, discharge, covenant not to sue, and hold harmless Redemption Chapel and its agents (pastors, officers, servants, mentors, and employees) from any and all liability, claims, demands, actions and causes of action whatsoever arising out of or relating to any loss, costs, damage or injury, that may be sustained by you, or to any property belonging to you, while participating in biblical counseling.
-By signing below and submitting this form, you agree that it is your expressed intent that this release shall bind the members of your family and spouse, and your heirs, assigns and personal representative, and shall be deemed as a Release, Waiver, Discharge and Covenant Not to Sue the above named.
+By submitting this form, you agree that it is your expressed intent that this release shall bind the members of your family and spouse, and your heirs, assigns and personal representative, and shall be deemed as a Release, Waiver, Discharge and Covenant Not to Sue the above named.

 Thanks for sifting through that mumbo-jumbo.
 It’s necessary.
 But, it’s not the most important stuff.
 What’s most important right now?
 You are hurting.
 We care greatly for you and what you are going through.
 We pray that you find hope and healing in Christ as you walk through this.
 The Redemption Chapel family would count it a great privilege if we can play any part in that.
 We look forward to hearing from you.